-Join Ray Villalobos for an in-depth discussion in this video Adjusting margins, part of Data Visualization with D3.js.
+Join Ray Villalobos for an in-depth discussion in this video Adjusting margins, part of D3.js: Data Visualization.

 …To make our graphic look a little better,…we're going to have to take a look at adding margins.…Now you could try to figure this out yourself, but…there's actually a convention that people use when working with D3 Graphics and…you can read more about it at this URL.…So essentially what you do is you create a margin object, just like this and…then you redefine the width and the height using the dimensions of these margins.…And then when you create the SVG element,…you add the margins to the width and the height.…